KingShibe/authenticate64/api/README.md

 ## Important Notes

-Before running the API, make sure to set whether you are testing locally, serverside, or neither in the Python file.
-Failure to do so will result in cors issues or incorrect host setup.
+Before running the API, make sure to set whether you are testing locally or not in the Python file.
+Failure to do so will result in incorrect host setup.

 ## Installation (Windows)